-"Continuous quality improvement - that leadership is willing and able to think strategically about where we are willing to go"
+• "Continuous quality improvement - that leadership is willing and able to

+think strategically about where we are willing to go"

 Microcosm of the larger social work profession inside the school

 Field

 2

 2 years of internship

 Diversity and flexibility of internships

 Breadth and Quality of Research 2

 2

 "opportunities to co-author articles with faculty as community practitioner"

 The University 1

-I

 Benefits and challenges

 Reputation/Position 1

+Course Design/Curriculum 1

+Facility

+1

-Course Design/Curriculum 1 Facility Facility 1 "The building is an asset and beautiful thousing a good-resulted building l "The building is an asset and beautiful - there is a gender neutral bathroom and the first flagge are seen that the area delivering the seen al." on the first floor - a small way that we are doing justice work"
+"The building is an asset and beautiful - there is a gender neutral bathroom

+on the first floor - a small way that we are doing justice work"

 What opportunities are there to maximize the School's impact?

 Theme Frequency

 Curriculum Improvement

-"Make room for more student and alumni leadership in the curriculum.
+• "Make room for more student and alumni leadership in the curriculum.
 They have insights on the future of the filed.
 It creates a pipeline for the work force and it offers specialized skills that are needed to meet community change."
 6

 Engage alumni in curriculum development

 More micro skills

 Reduce the workload - spend more time developing practical skills

 External Communication/Social Work Brand

 Better marketing 6

 Must elevate the social Work Brand

 Elevate our position as experts: team work and emotional intelligence

 Advocacy for a living wage

 Community Engagement and Leadership

-Helping to define what local resistance looks like in a Trump Era "Build a structure and strategy for community organizing and mobilization (folks are hungry for leadership and need the support) - GSSW can fill that role!"
+Helping to define what local resistance looks like in a Trump Era

+"Build a structure and strategy for community organizing and mobilization (folks are hungry for leadership and need the support) - GSSW can fill that role!"
 5

 Legislative advocacy

 Serve as a hub for the social work community

 "GSSW can play a convening role as the go to resource for what is

 happening in social services"

 Demonstrated commitment to Inclusion

-• Advet make years for disconting valees (years) 5
+E

-Must make room for dissenting voices (republicans) · ·
+Must make room for dissenting voices (republicans) 5

 The school is still primarily white, cis-females

 Creating space to hold different ideologies

 Career Preparation

-• Donor was students for some on different and some 2
+• Due a sur standarde fan anna an and la a dambin 2

 Prepare students for careers and leadership

 Gerontology skills

-Support Student Development
+Support Student Development 2

-To push saturd onto to think switted by 2

-Teach students to think critically
+Teach students to think critically 2

 Need to support students in self-care (prioritize and practice it)

 More Resources for Adjuncts

-Pottor componentian 2

-Better compensation
+Better compensation 2

 Professional Development, especially around working with marginalized

 communities

 Leverage position at DU 1

 Get students more connected to the University overall

-Rethinking Admissions
+Rethinking Admissions 1

-1

 Make the selection process more rigorous

 Align our Assets to Meet a Shared Vision

-1
+3 1

 "Cultivate and organize students and alumni around their interests,

 commitment, expertise, and willingness to contribute to the school."

 Interdisciplinary Opportunities 1

-'
+•

 Could better utilize faculty from other colleges (collaboration & teaching)

 Meet Community Needs 1

 Need integrated health practitioners

-Integration of Field & classroom ,
+Integration of Field & classroom

-A Males many time for students to grow at its community consists.
 1

-Make more time for students to connect in community experiences to the
+• Make more time for students to connect in community experiences to the

-classroom Event Development
+classroom

 Fund Development 1

+and the state of t

 Larger endowment to facilitate accessibility

-La. got ondownion to racinate accessionity